Factbox-Latest on worldwide spread of the coronavirus

 ECONOMIC IMPACT

-* Asian shares rose to a record high and U.S. stock futures gained on Wednesday as investors tracked positive news on vaccines and efforts to launch more fiscal stimulus.
-[MKTS/GLOB]
+* A $908 billion bipartisan COVID-19 relief plan set to be introduced in the U.S. Congress as early as Monday will be split into two packages in a bid to win approval, a person briefed on the matter said.

-* China’s factory gate prices fell at a slower pace in November, adding to signs that the world’s second-largest economy is rebounding from the pandemic, but consumer prices unexpectedly declined for the first time in over a decade.
+* Japanese business sentiment improved at the fastest pace in nearly two decades in October-December, a central bank survey showed, a welcome sign for the economy as it emerges from the initial hit of the coronavirus pandemic.

-Compiled by Anna Rzhevkina Aditya Soni and Devika Syamnath; Editing by Anil D’Silva and Arun Koyyur
+Compiled by Aditya Soni and Devika Syamnath; Editing by Anil D’Silva and Arun Koyyur

 Our Standards: The Thomson Reuters Trust Principles.